fm4dd/pi-weather/weather-station/readme.md

 umount /mnt
 ```

 Latest version of Rasbian was updated to Debian 9 Stretch, and works.
 It required only two package name updates (librrd4->librrd8, php5-cgi->php-cgi).
+Stretch added systemd logging noise which  had to be filtered to save the sdcard from extra wear.

 ## Software Installation